ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 | Level EX | 3.4x + 57 |

 3. The final qualifier ranking depends on the total amount of points from all 4 rounds.
 The top 24 players will be able to join the playoff stage.
-4. Top 8 players of final ranking will get into the winner bracket, top 9-24 players will get into the loser bracket.
+4. The top 8 will play in the winners' bracket, while the top 9–24 will play in the losers' bracket.
 5. If there is a tie in final ranking, the player that have lower sum of ranks in every round will get higher final ranking.
 6. In the playoff stage, players need to win 6 beatmaps in QuarterFinals and SemiFinals to win, 7 beatmaps in Finals and Grand Finals to win.